 Methodology

 The Global Coal Exit List identifies companies along the thermal coal value chain.
-This includes coal miners and coal power producers, but also companies involved in coal exploration, processing, trading, transport & logistics, equipment manufacturing, coal-related maintenance and engineering services, and coal-to-liquids and coal-to-gas production.
-GCEL 2023 covers over 1400 parent companies and more than 1900 subsidiaries and joint ventures.
+This includes coal miners and coal power producers, but also companies involved in coal project development and coal services like exploration, processing, trading, transport & logistics, equipment manufacturing, coal-related maintenance and engineering services, coal-to-liquids and coal-to-gas production.
+The GCEL 2024 currently provides coal-related data for almost 2800 companies, comprised of about 1500 parent companies and their subsidiaries.
 It does not currently cover coal used for cement or steel production.

 Which companies end up on GCEL?

-Companies are listed on GCEL based on three clearly defined criteria.
+Companies are listed on GCEL based on 3 criteria.

 The company is developing...